Palo Alto Office

 Can a facelift be combined with other procedures?

-Dr. Lieberman and Dr. Parikh focus on faces, and their aim is to help each patient achieve aesthetic balance.
+Dr. Lieberman, Dr. Parikh, and Dr. Curti focus on faces, and their aim is to help each patient achieve aesthetic balance.
 A rejuvenated and more youthful face may inspire a desire in some patients to make other changes as well, whether that means a more prominent chin, a new shape for the nose, or halting and even reversing a receding hairline.
 Talk to the doctors about facial implants, rhinoplasty, ear surgery, hair restoration, and more to learn about how to get an overall new look.
 Another option to further enhance a rejuvenated appearance is volume restoration via fat transfer or dermal fillers.
 This treatment can round out sunken areas and significantly contribute to a refreshed, more youthful face.

 Since the typical surgical facelift involves only elements of the face from the eyes down, some patients also opt for a blepharoplasty (known as an eyelid lift) or a brow lift to rejuvenate the uppermost third of their face.
 A neck lift or neck liposuction can address sagging or excess fat below the face.